anyusernameisokay/acldpy/README.md

 <strong>acldpy = agnostic compact letter display for Python</strong>

 Users conduct their statistical test with the library of their choice.
-Then, they pass their result to acld.
+Then, they pass their result to acldpy.
 The package implements algorithms that were described by Piepho and coworkers [1,2].